HomeGuidesAPI ReferenceGuidesMRT APIConfiguration API

 📘

-variables.csv is the default CSV file.
-Required values are device serial numbers and new hostnames.
-Fill in the details in their respective columns required for execution.
-You can optionally create a custom named CSV with the same structure to be used which can be passed as an argument when executing the script.
+Update the variables_sample.csv with device serial numbers and new hostnames, or create a custom CSV with the same format to be used as an argument when executing the script.

 serial,new_hostname